charlesw/tesseract/ReadMe.md

 This is currently prerelease software as such the public API is subject to change.

+## Request for comment

+I've been considering splitting Tesseract and Leptonica into two seperate projects\dlls, please comment on [Issue #22](https://github.com/charlesw/tesseract/issues/22).

 ## Getting started quickly

 Note: Compiling the project requires at least MS Visual Studio 11 Express for Desktop or SharpDevelop 4.2.